ua-snap/hsia/README.md

 To run the jupyter notebook used for updating the HSIA dataset, simply run `anaconda-project run update_hsia`, and follow the instructions therein.

+**Note** - There are existing paths hard-coded into the processing code that is imported into the notebook.
+In it's current state, this codebase should only be run via machines with a connection to the Poseidon server via (`/workspace/`)

 ## Contents

 `hsia/`: The code for processing the downloaded data to the standardized format used for the HSIA dataset.